bubbajames-docker/sendy/README.md

 ```

 ## Using `docker-compose`
-Starts an HAProxy load balancer instance for ssl termination, a Sendy instance and a MySQL database instance with mounted volume for persisted data between restarts.
+Starts an HAProxy load balancer instance for SSL termination, a Sendy instance and a MySQL database instance with mounted volume for persisted data between restarts.
 Also uses Docker Secrets to avoid exposing sensitive data via 'inspect'.

-The latest `docker-compose.yml` and sample files are available from image [repository](https://github.com/bubbajames-docker/sendy).
-It is highly adviced to clone this repository to ensure latest samples are used.
+The latest `docker-compose.yml` and sample files are available from the image [repository](https://github.com/bubbajames-docker/sendy).
+It is highly advised to clone this repository to ensure the latest samples are used.

 ```yaml
 version: "3.7"